cxnoii/Spotipy-Song-Recommendation-System/README.md

 Overall, the development of song and playlist prediction using machine learning has the potential to revolutionize the way that people discover and enjoy new music.
 By providing personalized recommendations based on individual listening habits and preferences, this technology can help users to discover new artists and genres, and to create playlists that reflect their unique musical tastes and moods.

-# Project Overview

-The purpose of this project is to use an unsupervised learning model to create an application to recommend Spotify songs to a user.
-Songs found within the Spotify database have a number of characteristics that we will be analyzing using Machine Learning.

 # Research Questions